The man behind The Grueling Truth - Where Legends Speak

-I know if you have ever read my previous articles about Pete Rose you will be surprised by this, but a lot have things have changed in the last few years and my opinion has now been swayed.
-I grew up a Reds fans in the 1970s but I will be the first to admit I was more of a Johnny Bench guy and always took Pete as arrogant and off-putting.
+If you have ever read my previous articles about Pete Rose, you will be surprised by this, but many things have changed in the last few years, and my opinion has now been swayed.
+I grew up a Reds fan in the 1970s, but I will be the first to admit I was more of a Johnny Bench guy and always took Pete as arrogant and off-putting.
 That is not enough to keep a man out of the Hall of Fame.
-Rule 21 on the other hand was.
+Rule 21, on the other hand, was.
 The big word here is WAS!

 The other problem here to me is gambling was known to be rampant in baseball the first 20 years of the 20th century.
 And 1919 was possibly not the first fixed World Series.

 It seems possible that the White Sox got the idea to throw the 1919 World Series after the Cubs did the same thing one year earlier.
 At least that’s what star White Sox pitcher Eddie Cicotte claimed.
 Cicotte was one of the infamous Black Sox banned from baseball after their tainted World Series against Cincinnati.